thephpleague/period/api/comparing.md

 # Comparing Period objects

-You can compare different `Period` objects according to their endpoints or durations.
+You can compare different `Period` objects according to their datepoints or durations.

-## Using endpoints
+## Using datepoints

 ### Period::isBefore($index)